victorsoares96/proffy/README.md

 # Run Aplication
 $ yarn start
 ```
-Aferter read the QRCode with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or run on emulator.
+After read the QRCode with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or run on emulator.

 This project is under the [MIT license](./LICENSE).